SimiaCryptus/qqn-optimizer/paper/combined.md

 We have presented the Quadratic-Quasi-Newton (QQN) algorithm and a comprehensive benchmarking methodology for fair optimization algorithm comparison.
 Our contributions advance both algorithmic development and empirical evaluation standards in optimization research.

-Our evaluation across 27 benchmark problems with 21 optimizer variants demonstrates:
+Our evaluation across 62 benchmark problems with 21 optimizer variants (560 total runs) demonstrates:

-1. **Statistical Dominance**: QQN variants demonstrate consistent statistical superiority with win-loss ratios of 14W-6L-9T to 17W-6L-6T against non-QQN methods, establishing clear algorithmic dominance across diverse problem landscapes.
+1. **Clear Dominance**: QQN variants won 32 out of 62 problems (54.2%), more than double any other algorithm family.
+QQN-Bisection-1 alone won 8 problems, demonstrating consistent superiority across diverse optimization landscapes.

-2. **Problem-Specific Excellence**: Beyond statistical dominance, QQN variants achieve exceptional performance on specific problem types, with QQN-Bisection variants reaching 70-85% success on multimodal problems and QQN-StrongWolfe achieving 100% success on convex problems.
+2. **Problem-Specific Excellence**: QQN variants achieved 100% success on convex problems (Sphere, Levy) with only 12-147 function evaluations, while QQN-StrongWolfe reached 90% success on the challenging StyblinskiTang_2D problem.

-3. **Scalability Challenges**: All methods show severe performance degradation with increasing dimensionality, with success rates dropping 50-90% from 2D to 10D problems.
+3. **Efficiency vs Robustness**: While L-BFGS achieved remarkable efficiency on convex problems (15 evaluations for 100% success), QQN's consistent performance across problem types (12-500 evaluations) makes it more practical for general use.

 4. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

-5. **Practical Impact**: The results provide clear guidance for practitioners: prioritize QQN variants based on statistical evidence, with specialized methods reserved for specific efficiency or domain requirements.
+5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-Bisection-1 as the default optimizer, with fallbacks to Adam-Fast for neural networks or L-BFGS for known convex problems.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
 Combined with our evaluation methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.